simonpoole/JosmFilterParser/README.md

 Backslash style quoting is supported in quote strings for backslash and double quotes, it is not supported in unquoted strings.

+More documentation on the grammar can be found in the [documentation repository](https://github.com/simonpoole/JosmFilterDoc).

 ## Including in your project

 You can either download the jar from github or add the following to your build.gradle